Goldinteractive/gold-features/README.md

 Make sure to copy the assets folder into your project.

+### Setup to work on Gold Features

+Login to npm using `npm adduser`.
+Run `yarn lerna:exec yarn install --frozen-lockfile` to install all dependencies of all projects.
+Run `yarn install --frozen-lockfile`.

+Now you are ready to start working on Gold Features.

+### How to do basic feature maintenance

+Let's assume you want to change something in `feature-xyz`.
+Run `yarn watch` in `./packages/xyz`.
+This will automatically compile your changes.
+To have them reflected in the docs run `yarn stylemark:watch` in the root directory.

+Do your changes and check them using the docs page.

+Once you've finished updating go to the root directory and run `yarn lerna:updated`.
+This will check whether a new package is required.
+Make sure that only your changed project pops up.
+Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.

 ### How to work with gold features

 We use lerna to orchestrate the build and publish process.